12 Must-Watch Movies to Learn Portuguese

 It is one of the best films ever to come from Portugal.

-It is an exciting movie that tells the story of a light engineer invited by a friend, a filmmaker, to go to Lisbon and help him with his upcoming movie project.
+It is an exciting movie that tells the story of a light engineer who is invited by a friend, a filmmaker, to Lisbon to help him with his upcoming movie project.

-He came to the city, oblivious of the life-changing love adventure that is waiting for him.
+He came to the city, oblivious to the life-changing love adventure waiting for him.

-Portuguese is not a difficult language.
-The accent in the film is friendly for a novice to understand.
+Portuguese is not a complex language.
+The film’s accent is friendly and easy for novices to understand.

 5. Abraham’s Valley (Vale Abraão) — 1993

-It is a romantic and compelling film that narrates the story of a beautiful young girl as the most desired yet hard-to-get woman in the small village where she lives.
+It is a romantic and compelling film that tells the story of a beautiful young girl who is the most desired yet hard-to-get woman in the small village where she lives.

-Eventually, she got married to a man who was twice her age.
-It happens after that she couldn’t stop herself while meeting other people.
+Eventually, she married a man twice her age.
+After that, she couldn’t stop herself from meeting other people.

 Portuguese Films

-It was an astonishing story of one girl who was fleeing self-fulfillment and happiness.
+It was an astonishing story of one girl fleeing self-fulfillment and happiness.

-This is a must-watch movie if you are preparing for international language tests like Portuguese CAPLE or Brazilian CELPE-Bras.
+This is a must-watch movie if you are preparing for official Portuguese language tests such as the CAPLE or the Brazilian CELPE-Bras.

 6. Alice — 2005

-If you want to view something that is both tragic and outrightly depressive, Alice is it.
+If you want to view something tragic and outrightly depressive, Alice is it.

-Alice is a drama that tells the story of a father (Mario) obsessed with his missing beautiful daughter (Alice), which, in turn, reflected negatively on Luisa, Alice’s mother.
+Alice is a drama about a father (Mario) who is obsessed with his missing beautiful daughter (Alice), which negatively affects Luisa, Alice’s mother.

 Luisa reacted to the loss with sadness, apathy, and listlessness.
-It led to a tale of emotional disturbance and extreme changes and destruction its cause.
+It led to a tale of emotional disturbance and the extreme changes and destruction it caused.

 It is a highly accentual movie with a precise vocabulary for beginners and pre-intermediate-level students.